ggeorgol/FragMap/README.md

 # FragMap
-Workflow to map and count sequencing reads to genomic regions
+Map and count sequencing reads to genomic regions

 It requires 6 positional arguments to run: